andi34/ddns/README.md

 # Get public IPv4 and public IPv6 address

 Get public IPv4 & IPv6 via `curl` or `wget` using the OpenSource Public IP Address API from [https://www.ipify.org](https://www.ipify.org).
-Your public IPv4 & IPv6 get stored inside your home-directory for further use.
+Your public IPv4 & IPv6 get stored for further use.

 `curl` is used to send email notifications.